madajaju/EDT/docs/briefs/edw-32/en/episode.md

 img: thumbnail.png
 image: thumbnail.png
-summary: Obtenga las últimas noticias digitales para la semana del 10 de septiembre de 2023 que abarcan Inteligencia Artificial, Ciberseguridad y Computación Ubicua.
-Esta semana, conozca sobre una nueva amenaza cibernética para iPhone, el lugar de nacimiento de GPT-4 y el enfoque del MIT para abordar la incertidumbre de la computación cuántica.

-Get the latest digital news for the week of September 10, 2023 covering Artificial Intelligence, Cybersecurity, and Ubiquitous Computing.
+summary: Get the latest digital news for the week of September 10, 2023 covering Artificial Intelligence, Cybersecurity, and Ubiquitous Computing.
 This week, learn about a new iPhone cyber threat, the birthplace of GPT-4, and MIT's approach to tackling quantum computing uncertainty.
 video: https://youtu.be/_xbfsWr6Kn8
-description: Obtenga las últimas noticias digitales para la semana del 10 de septiembre de 2023 que abarcan Inteligencia Artificial, Ciberseguridad y Computación Ubicua.
-Esta semana, conozca sobre una nueva amenaza cibernética para iPhone, el lugar de nacimiento de GPT-4 y el enfoque del MIT para abordar la incertidumbre de la computación cuántica.

-Get the latest digital news for the week of September 10, 2023 covering Artificial Intelligence, Cybersecurity, and Ubiquitous Computing.
+description: Get the latest digital news for the week of September 10, 2023 covering Artificial Intelligence, Cybersecurity, and Ubiquitous Computing.
 This week, learn about a new iPhone cyber threat, the birthplace of GPT-4, and MIT's approach to tackling quantum computing uncertainty.
 ---